-Analyze clinical, translational, and basic science data quickly and powerfully with Gardner, the CRI’s high performance computing cluster.
+Analyze clinical, translational, and basic science data quickly and powerfully with Randi, the CRI’s high performance computing cluster.

 SPECS

-• 2.0 GHz Intel Haswell processors across all nodes
+• 2.9 GHz Intel Ice Lake processors across all compute nodes

 You have multiple options both on and off campus for high performance computing.
 Gardner stands out among them for several reasons: